Honor Societies - Undergraduate Students

 Phi Sigma Tau

-Phi Sigma Tau is a member of the Association of College Honor Societies (ACHS).
-Phi Sigma Tau was admitted to ACHS in 1958.
+Phi Sigma Tau has been a member of the Association of College Honor Societies (ACHS) since 1958.
 A national honor society in philosophy, Phi Sigma Tau encourages the highest ideals of academic excellence through presentation of papers and debates on philosophical issues.
 Undergraduate students are eligible for membership after they have completed three semesters of class work.

 Dr. Michael McKeon serves as faculty advisor for Barry’s chapter of Phi Sigma Tau.
 Barry’s chapter of Phi Sigma, along with Theta Alpha Kappa, regularly presents debates on current issues.